ibm-cloud-docs/satellite/link-endpoints.md

 ### External network requirements and security
 {: #link-security}

 Your {{site.data.keyword.satelliteshort}} location infrastructure is a part of your local network (on-prem hosts) or the network of another cloud provider, but is managed remotely via secure access from {{site.data.keyword.cloud_notm}}.
 Review the following frequently asked questions about {{site.data.keyword.satelliteshort}} Link network security.
+For more information about all security options for {{site.data.keyword.satellitelong_notm}}, see [Security and compliance for {{site.data.keyword.satelliteshort}}](docs/satellite?topic=satellite-compliance).
 {: shortdesc}

 **Do I need to allow any unique inbound traffic from internet-facing ports through firewalls to my location?**